Azure/RGCOPY/rgcopy-docu.md

 **`rgcopy.ScriptStartLoad`**  |**[string]**: Sets the parameter `scriptStartLoadPath` to the value of the tag <BR>if the parameter is not already explicitly set (and `ignoreTags` is not set).
 **`rgcopy.ScriptStartAnalysis`**|**[string]**: Sets the parameter `scriptStartAnalysisPath` to the value of the tag <BR>if the parameter is not already explicitly set (and `ignoreTags` is not set).

-In addition, RGCOPY writes the following tags: resource group tag|[DataType]: usage
+In addition, RGCOPY writes the following two tags.
+These are **tags of the Resource Group** while all other tags above are **tags of the Virtual Machine** resource group tag|[DataType]: usage
 :---|:---
 **`Owner`**|**[string]**: Default value is `targetSubUser`.<BR>You can set the tag to any value by using parameter **`setOwner`**.<BR>When setting this parameter it to $Null, no "Owner" tag will be created.